-A. This Court Is the Constitutional Sovereign With Authority to Enact a State Law Opting Out of The Federal Restriction Against Bar Admission for Undocumented Immigrants
+A. This Court Is the Constitutional Sovereign with Authority to Enact a State Law Opting Out of the Federal Restriction Against Bar Admission for Undocumented Immigrants.

-The Utah Supreme Court is the constitutionally mandated sovereign with sole responsibility for determining who can practice law in Utah and is therefore the entity to adopt a rule opting out of the federal restriction against bar admission for undocumented immigrants.
+The Utah Supreme Court is the constitutionally mandated branch of government with sole responsibility for determining who can practice law in Utah and is therefore the entity to adopt a rule opting out of the federal restriction against bar admission for undocumented immigrants.
 The Utah Constitution states that "[T]he Supreme Court by rule shall govern the practice of law, including admission to practice law and the conduct and discipline of persons admitted to practice law."
 Utah Const. art.
-VIII, § 4.
-See also, Injured Workers Assoc. of Utah v.
-State of Utah, 2016 UT 21 ¶26 (UT 2016).
+VIII, § 4; see also Injured Workers Assoc. of Utah v.
+State of Utah, 2016 UT 21, ¶ 26, 374 P.3d 14.
 This distribution of responsibility ensures that decisions about candidates' competence and moral character will be made with the benefit of this Court's unique expertise on matters related to the practice of law.
 The United States Supreme Court has also acknowledged that "the courts have historically regulated admission to the practice of law before them."
 Gentile v.
-State Bar of Nev., 501 U.S. 1030, 1066, 111 S. Ct.
-2720 (1991).
+State Bar of Nev., 501 U.S. 1030, 1066 (1991).

-Pursuant to the authority granted in Article VIII of the Utah Constitution, this Court has promulgated rules governing the practice of law in Utah including rules governing the qualifications of applicants, rules governing uniform educational requirements and rules requiring the type of bar examination.
-Sup.
+Pursuant to the authority granted in Article VIII of the Utah Constitution, this

+Court has promulgated rules governing the practice of law in Utah including rules governing the qualifications of applicants, rules governing uniform educational requirements and rules requiring the type of bar examination.8 Sup.
 Ct.
-Rules of Prof'l Practice, Article 7.
+Rules of Prof'l

+Practice, Article 7.
 Admissions.

 As the New York Court of Appeals held, "to construe 'enactment of a State law' to empower only state legislatures, rather than other branches of state government, runs afoul of the Tenth Amendment prohibition against the federal government requiring states to govern according to Congress' instructions or by directly compelling a state to enact or enforce a federal program."
-131 A.D.
-3d at 31-38 (citations omitted). "[T]he Constitution has never been understood to confer upon Congress the ability to require the States to govern according to Congress' instructions."
+131 A.D.3d at 31-38 (internal citations omitted). "[T]he Constitution has never been understood to confer upon Congress the ability to require the States to govern according to Congress' instructions."
 New York v.
 United States, 505 U.S. 144, 162 (1992).

 The Tenth Amendment "expressly declares the constitutional policy that Congress may not exercise power in a fashion that impairs the states' integrity or their ability to function effectively in a federal system."
 Fry v.
-United States, 421 U.S. 542, 547 n.7 (1975).
-In doing so, the Amendment recognizes the well-settled principle that "the States entered the federal system with their sovereignty intact."
-Blatchford v.
-Native Vill.
-Of Noatak, 501 U.S. 775, 779 (1991).
+United States, 421 U.S. 542, 547 n.7